davidjbradshaw/eslint-config-adjunct/README.md

 # eslint-config-adjunct

-_A mildly opinionated collection of the best lesser known esLint plugins that every project should include_.
+_A mildly opinionated collection of the best lesser known esLint plugins that every project can benefit from.

 This config is designed to be used alongside any of the major esLint configs, such as `airbnb`, `standard` or `xo`.
 It provides a range of extra rules to enhance the linting of your code.